Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Similarly, the BBHT says your supervision experience should include training on specific topics:

-Supervision can take place in-person or virtually as long as your supervisor can give you sufficient support and guidance.
-However, 75% of supervision must be in-person.
+Supervision can take place in-person or virtually, as long as your supervisor can give you sufficient support and guidance.
+That said, 75% of supervision must be in-person.
 50% must be given on an individual basis.

 Finding a Supervised Work Experience Site